patricksevat/stencil-google-calendar/README.md

 This is your back-end route which generates a signed RS-256 [JWT](https://jwt.io/) using your `service-account`'s private key.

 A very simple examples to do this using NodeJS and Express can be found under `/server`.
+Here you can also find the schema the JWT payload has to adhere to.

 *NOTE: Please add your own `/server/secrets.json` containing your "PRIVATE_KEY" if you'd like to use this example*